Impresiones de Resistencia: Printmaking in Puerto Rico

 This documentary explores printmaking in Puerto Rico as a living practice shaped by education, resistance, and daily life under an ongoing colonial condition.

-It centers the pivotal role of the División de Educación de la Comunidad (DIVEDCO), whose artists transformed printmaking into a powerful tool for public education, cultural affirmation, and collective memory in the mid-twentieth century.
+At the heart of the film is the story of the División de Educación de la Comunidad (DIVEDCO), a groundbreaking Puerto Rican program that used printmaking as a tool for public education, cultural identity, and collective memory in the mid-20th century.

-Drawing on archival materials from the Museo de Antropología, Historia y Arte and the Lazaro Library of la Universidad de Puerto Rico, the Museo de Arte de Puerto Rico (Rio Piedras campus), the Library of Congress, and the Instituto de Cultura Puertorriqueña, alongside interviews with artists including Poli Marichal and Fernando Santiago, the documentary traces an active, ongoing dialogue between past, present, and future.
+The film brings together archival material from institutions including the Museo de Antropología, Historia y Arte, the Lázaro Library at the Universidad de Puerto Rico, the Museo de Arte de Puerto Rico, the Library of Congress, and the Instituto de Cultura Puertorriqueña, alongside interviews with artists such as Poli Marichal and Fernando Santiago.
+Together, these voices and histories reveal an ongoing conversation between Puerto Rico’s past, present, and future.

 This feature is in post-production with estimated release date Spring 2026.
 You can see a preview here.